headlessripper/NectarSTT/README.md

 - 🌐 Language
 - 🧠 Model selection

-These settings can be adjusted in the engine configuration files or directly in the code, depending on your integration needs.
+These settings can be adjusted in the engine UI or directly in the code, depending on your integration needs.

 ---